On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Results

-\textbf{Sensitivity to heavy element yield, $Y_\text{Z}$:} Figure~\ref{fig:FiducialGasStarMetals10e7_Inst_vs_Del_YZ} shows how our model predictions are affected by what we assume for the heavy element yield, $y_\text{Z}$.
-This tracks the production of metals by (primarily massive) stars, which proceed to enrich the gas at the end of their main sequence lives and are released into the galaxy's gaseous reservoir.
+Figure~\ref{fig:FiducialGasStarMetals10e7_Inst_vs_Del_YZ} shows how our model predictions are affected by what we assume for heavy element yield, $Y_Z$.
+This tracks the production of metals by (primarily massive) stars, which proceed to enrich the gas at the end of their main sequence life and are released into the galaxy's gaseous reservoir.
 The upper (lower) panel shows the case for $Y_Z$=0.006 (0.6); recall that the fiducial value is 0.06.
-As for $Z_\text{IGM}$, we do not expect the value of $Y_Z$ to affect the values of $\Mg$ and $\Mstar$.
+As in Figure~\ref{fig:FiducialGasStarMetals10e7_Inst_vs_Del_ZIGM}, grey bands and curves correspond to $\Zg$ and $\Zstar$ for this fiducial value of $Y_Z$.
+As for variations in $Z_\text{IGM}$, we do not expect the value of $Y_Z$ to affect the values of $\Mg$ and $\Mstar$.

-For $Y_Z$=0.006 (upper panels) and $Y_Z$=0.6 (lower panels), the differences with respect to the fiducial predictions are straightforward - a decreased (increased) heavy element yield results in decreased (increased) values of $\Zg$ and $\Zstar$.
-The evolution of these quantities track that in the fiducial case, with similar shapes but offset by $\sim\!1$ dex below (above) the fiducial curves for $Y_Z$=0.006 (0.6).
+For $Y_Z=0.006$ (upper panel) and $Y_Z=0.6$ (lower panel), the differences with respect to the fiducial predictions are straightforward -- a decreased (increased) heavy element yield results in decreased (increased) values of $\Zg$ and $\Zstar$.
+The evolution of these quantities follows that in the fiducial case, with similar shapes but offset by $\sim\!1$ dex below (above) the fiducial curves for $Y_Z=0.006$ (0.6).

-\textbf{Metal-dependent feedback:} As noted before, there are good physical reasons to expect that the efficiency of feedback should be metal-dependent --- either because higher mass stars collapse directly into black holes \citep[e.g.][]{O’Connor2011,Sukhbold2016,Jecmen2023} or because the absence of metals in their outer envelopes reduces the mass and momentum flux of winds \citep[cf.][]{Lamers1999}.
-Figure~\ref{fig:SigmoidGasStarMetals10e7_Inst_vs_Del} shows the impact of such metal-dependent feedback on our model predictions for our canonical mass bin of $M_\text{h}=10^7\Msun$ at $z$=5.
-Equation~\ref{eq:sigmoid_func} for $f(Z_\ast)$ causes a decrease in total momentum at sub-solar metallicities, and therefore a decrease in feedback efficiency at lower metallicities.
+\textbf{Metal-dependent feedback:} As noted earlier, there are good physical reasons to expect that the efficiency of feedback should be metal-dependent --- for example, because higher mass stars collapse directly into black holes \citep[e.g.][]{O’Connor2011,Sukhbold2016,Jecmen2023} or because the absence of metals in their outer envelopes reduces the mass and momentum flux of winds \citep[cf.][]{Lamers1999}.
+Figure~\ref{fig:SigmoidGasStarMetals_Inst_vs_Del} shows the impact of our assumed form for metal-dependent feedback (cf. \S~\ref{ssec:feedback_model}) on our model predictions for lower and higher halo masses - $M_\text{h}=10^7\Msun$ (upper panel) and $10^{10}\Msun$ (lower panel).
+Equation~\ref{eq:sigmoid_func} for $f(Z_\star)$ implies that there is a decrease in total momentum at sub-solar metallicities, and therefore a decrease in feedback efficiency at lower metallicities.

-The effect of the reduced feedback efficiency is readily evident in both the instantaneous and delayed cases: the gaseous and stellar components are higher when feedback efficiency is metal-dependent.
-The differences between $\Mstar$ and $\Zstar$, relative to the fiducial cases, are quantitative --- $\Mstar$ is offset by $\sim\!0.5$ dex, $\Zstar$ by $\sim\!1$ dex.
+The effect of the reduced feedback efficiency is readily evident for the case of $M_\text{h}=10^7\Msun$: there is stronger growth in the gaseous and stellar components when the feedback efficiency is metal-dependent: $\Mstar$ is offset by $\sim\!0.5$ dex, $\Zstar$ by $\sim\!1$ dex.